Radiologic Technology, A.A.S. - SUNY Niagara

 5. Click “Next” to go to the electronic signature page.
 Enter your name and click “Sign Electronically”

-No. Students on the waitlist must reapply the next year.
-The waitlist is cleared annually on August 31st.
+Students who are on the waitlist and do not make it into the program must reapply to the program again for the next year.
+The waitlist is cleared annually on August 31st and the process starts again.

 • SOC 101 (Intro to Sociology)

-• A Computer Technology Elective (at least 1 credit, excluding CIS 103)
+• A Computer Technology Elective (Only has to be one credit – except for CIS 103)

 Phone: 716-614-6250